ArthurD442/articles/index.md

 2. **Configuring the VPS**
    On the order page, you’ll be offered to configure the server parameters.
 First, select the specific tariff plan from the required line — for example, the minimum plan with 1 processor, 1 GB RAM, and 20 GB NVMe.
 Then specify additional options: operating system (available Linux distributions), control panel (e.g., ISPmanager, DirectAdmin, or VestaCP), administration type (standard maintenance, VIP, or unmanaged), backup type (free weekly or paid daily), the need for additional IP addresses, and DDoS protection type (standard free available for Netherlands).
 At this step, choose the billing period — monthly or longer (3, 6, 12 months).
 Here you can choose the tariff, operating system, disk space size, billing period, and additional options (backup, DDoS protection, etc.) before adding the service to the cart.
 Note: longer payment periods often come with bonuses and discounts![][image4]
 3. **Ordering and Payment**
    Check the selected VPS configuration in the cart: location, tariff, specs, and all added options.
 If you have a promo code, enter it at checkout — this will reduce the order price.
 Click “Add to Cart” and proceed to payment.
-Then select a convenient payment method and make the payment.![][image5]
+Then select a convenient payment method and make the payment.
+   ![][image5]
    After successful payment, the order is processed: usually, the VPS is activated within a few minutes.
 You will receive an email confirming payment and service activation at the specified email address.
-4. **Receiving Access Details**
+5. **Receiving Access Details**
    After VPS activation, you will receive access details to the server via email: IP address, admin login, and password (root).
 These details are also duplicated in your personal account — you can view them anytime by logging into the section with your servers.
 In our example, you’ll receive an IP like xxx.xxx.xxx.xxx, username root, and a generated password.
 Record or save these details in a secure location.
 Now you can connect to your new server and upload files.![][image6]

 # Connecting to the Server via FileZilla (SFTP)